 Alligators can be found in almost any type of wetland, including ponds, lakes, rivers, canals, swamps and marshes.
-In general, watch for alligators if you are recreating or working near any of these water sources, and do not swim outside of posted swimming areas.
+In general, watch for alligators if you're recreating or working near any of these water sources, and don't swim outside of posted swimming areas.